Back

 These benefit-sharing arrangements are often governed by agreements between the investor and project-affected communities.
 In some contexts—especially for mining and forestry projects—governments are increasingly imposing legal requirements on companies to deliver benefits to local communities.
 Such requirements can take many forms, from loosely expressed obligations to provide benefits to local communities, through to more concrete obligations to establish community development plans, community development funds, and Community Development Agreements (CDAs).
 In other cases, companies and communities negotiate CDAs or other benefit sharing arrangements voluntarily (i.e., in the absence of legal requirements).

-CCSI has a growing portfolio of activities regarding community development requirements and CDAs that includes:
+CCSI conducted a portfolio of activities regarding community development requirements and CDAs that includes:

 • Mapping domestic legal requirements for community development in the context of mining projects;